GravityDefied4/agritech/README.md

 ### 🔐 First-Time Setup:
 1. Navigate to **http://localhost:3000**
-2. Click **Register** and create a farmer account
+2. Click **Register** and choose whether to create a farmer account or admin account
-3. Log in to access the Farmer Dashboard
+3. Log in to access the Dashboard
-4. To test Admin features: change your user's role field to "admin" in MongoDB, then log in again.

 ## 📁 Project Structure
 ```